fttlov/JCAdvance/README.md

 *Profiles:* The original code strictly separated Xbox profiles (`.ini` files in the `XboxProfile` folder) and Keyboard/Mouse profiles (`KMProfile`).
 This prevented users from emulating both Xbox and keyboard actions in one profile.
 JCAdvance resolves this: the main `XboxProfile` folder now supports mixed emulation, and profiles are easily managed via `Config.exe`.
 However, you can still switch between profiles using hotkeys within the XboxProfile folder.
 Note that the profile change only applies to the current session.

-  ### New Smart Sensitivity Adjustment
+  ### New Smart Gyro Sensitivity Adjustment

 How it works: Launch the game, use the in-game settings to configure the controls, then, if necessary, use hotkeys to fine-tune the gyro (aiming) sensitivity (+- 5 units).
 After exiting the game, you’ll see a full log of the sensitivity changes in the console window; take the latest value and save it to Config.exe

   ### 🎯 Gyro Calibration & Drift Prevention
-To keep your gyro aiming perfectly accurate and eliminate "cursor drift", the emulator features a smart calibration system.
+To keep your gyro aiming perfectly accurate and eliminate "cursor/stick drift", the emulator features a smart calibration system (by JibbSmart).

-Automatic Calibration (Default & Recommended)
+#### Automatic Calibration (Default & Recommended)
-By default, the emulator constantly recalibrates your controller in the background.
+By default, the emulator constantly recalibrates your controller in the background, **provided it is completely stationary**. <br>
+However, during a long gaming session, the gamepad is constantly in motion, and auto-calibration may not work.
+Due to MEMS-sensor imperfections (such as thermal drift — sensor heating), especially with Joy-Cons, a cumulative gyro drift effect can occur — a slight deviation from zero that manifests as random movement of the in-game camera. <br>
-Whenever you notice a slight cursor drift, simply place the controller on a flat surface for about 2 seconds.
+If you notice a slight drift, simply place the controller on a flat surface for about 2 seconds.
 The emulator will silently recalculate the true zero point and the drift will vanish.
-Startup Indicator: When you launch the app and the controller finds its first perfect zero, you will feel a firm double-rumble.
-You are ready to play!

-Manual Calibration (Hotkey)
+#### Manual Calibration (Hotkey)
-If you prefer to control when calibration happens, you can force it manually at any time:
+If you prefer to control when calibration happens, you can disable autocalibration and force it manually at any time:
 Press Alt + C (or your mapped CalibrateKey).
-You will hear a low beep.
+You will hear a low beep.<br>
 Place the controller on a flat surface immediately.
 Your aiming axes will be temporarily muted.
-Wait for the success signal (double rumble).
+Wait for the success signal - double rumble.<br>
 Note: If you move the controller too much during this process, you will hear a low error beep after 5 seconds, meaning calibration failed.

-⚙️ Config.ini Settings (Under [Motion])
+#### Config.ini Settings (Under [Motion])
 AutoCalibrationEnabled=1 — (Default) Continuous background calibration is ON.
-Highly recommended.
+Highly recommended.<br>
-AutoCalibrationEnabled=0 if you want to lock the calibration only to the startup/manual trigger.
+AutoCalibrationEnabled=0; automatic calibration occurs only once at startup (indicated by a double vibration).
+After that, calibration is possible only in manual mode by hotkeys.<br>
-LedCalibrationDebug=0 — Set to 1 to enable visual debugging.
+LedCalibrationDebug=1 — enable visual debugging (Joy-Con only).
 Every time the background calibration successfully updates the zero-point, the 4 side-LEDs on your Joy-Con will briefly flash.
-Great for testing!
+Suitable for testing and understanding the auto-calibration process.

-  ### Gyro Tightening (Dynamic Smoothing)
+  ### Tightening (Dynamic Smoothing)

 **How it works:**
-Tightening is a dynamic, speed-based low-pass filter (originally designed by JibbSmart) used to eliminate hand tremors, pulse twitches, and natural hardware sensor noise.
+Tightening is a zero-latency, velocity-based threshold filter that attenuates micro-movements to eliminate hand tremors and pulse twitches and natural hardware sensor noise.<br>
 Unlike a traditional "deadzone" that blocks small inputs entirely, Tightening smoothly dampens the sensitivity only when the controller is moving very slowly or being held still.
 When you move the controller quickly (fast flicks), the filter automatically disengages, giving you 1:1 raw and responsive input.

 **Recommended Values:**
-* **`0.0` (Disabled):** Best for hardcore competitive players with perfectly steady hands and high-quality controllers (like **DualSense** or **DualShock 4**).
+* **`0.0` (Disabled):** Best for hardcore competitive players with perfectly steady hands.
 Provides the absolute rawest input, but you might notice micro-jitters from your own pulse.
-* **`1.0` - `2.0` (The Golden Mean / Default):** Ideal for most players.
+* ** `2.0` (Default):** Ideal for most players with high-quality controllers (like **DualSense** or **DualShock 4**).
 It completely removes stationary crosshair jitter while keeping micro-adjustments (like sniper aiming) incredibly smooth and responsive.
 * **`3.0` - `5.0` (For Joy-Cons & Shaky Hands):** Nintendo **Joy-Cons** have inherently "noisier" and cheaper MEMS sensors compared to Sony controllers.
 Values in this range perfectly anchor the crosshair and hide the hardware noise, making Joy-Cons feel incredibly stable.
 * **`10.0+`:** Setting this value too high will make the gyro feel "muddy" or cause stuttering when tracking moving targets, as the speed constantly dips below the dampening threshold.

   ### Polling Rate & Performance
   Default program polling rate is now 250 Hz (sleepTimeout=4 in config.ini; 1 sec = 1000ms / 4).
 CPU usage even at 250 Hz is only 0.30% to 0.60% :) The app uses a surprisingly small amount of PC resources

-  ### Why 250 Hz (SleepTimeOut = 4) is Beneficial for Combined Joy-Cons
+#### Why 250 Hz (SleepTimeOut = 4) is Beneficial for Combined Joy-Cons

 One Joy-Con is polled by the system via Bluetooth at a frequency of 125 Hz (with a communication interval of 8 ms, as specified by Windows).
 When a second Joy-Con is connected, the frequency doubles.
 You can test this yourself by using [library](https://github.com/fttlov/JCAdvance_test/raw/refs/heads/main/Icon/JoyShockLibrary_debug.dll)  with debug output to the console (rename it to JoyShockLibrary.dll and replace the current one).